GM Cruise to delay commercial launch of self-driving cars to beyond 2019

 Against what promises to be a long period of development and technology evolution, initial delays would not be that meaningful, he said.

+“This is not a concept car — hundreds of the best Honda, GM and Cruise engineers are working together on-site in Warren, Michigan, where they are deep into the vehicle development process.
+This new vehicle completely reimagines from the ground up what a car can be and we can’t wait to share more in the near future,” Ammann wrote.

+GM has sought clearance from federal safety regulators for self-driving cars that do not have conventional controls such as a steering wheel.
+The U.S. Department of Transportation has delayed action on GM’s petition to test such vehicles for more than a year, and earlier this year said it would seek public comments on the proposal.

-Reporting by Rachit Vats in Bengaluru; Editing by Maju Samuel and Bernadette Baum
+Reporting by Rachit Vats in Bengaluru; Editing by Bernadette Baum